JaydevVadachhak/StoryBookPOC/STORYBOOK_DOCUMENTATION.md

 Storybook serves several key purposes in this project:

 1. **Component Documentation**: It provides a living, interactive documentation for all UI components
-2. **Design System Implementation**: Helps implement and maintain the "PSI Liquid Design 3" system
+2. **Design System Implementation**: Helps implement and maintain the "Liquid Design" system
 3. **Visual Testing**: Enables visual regression testing through integration with Chromatic
 4. **Development in Isolation**: Allows developers to build components independently from the main application
 5. **Collaboration**: Facilitates communication between designers, developers, and stakeholders by providing a shared reference for UI components